jimbobbennett/co2sensor/README.md

     az eventgrid namespace client create --namespace-name <event grid name> \
                                          --resource-group rg-co2-sensor \
                                          --name co2-monitor \
-                                         --client-certificate-authentication "{validationScheme:ThumbprintMatch,allowed-thumbprints:[<monitor thumbprint>]}"
+                                         --client-certificate-authentication "{validationScheme:ThumbprintMatch,allowed-thumbprints:[<sensor thumbprint>]}"
     ```

     Set the `--namespace-name` to the name of your event grid namespace.
 If you called your resource group something other than `rg-co2-sensor`, replace this too.

-    Replace `<monitor thumbprint>` in the `--client-certificate-authentication` value with the thumbprint for the monitor certificate.
+    Replace `<sensor thumbprint>` in the `--client-certificate-authentication` value with the thumbprint for the certificate, the same as in the previous step.

 ### Create permission bindings